Updated December 12, 2024

 While Starbucks’ critics may try to argue that the company’s supply chain model and social responsibility efforts are not true differentiators, the statistics tell a different story.

 Starbucks was founded roughly twenty years after Dunkin’ Donuts, but the company is already much larger than its rival.
-In 2016, Starbucks generated $16.8 billion dollars in revenue, while Dunkin’ Brands earned only $828.9 million.
-Starbucks also has a larger global presence, with nearly 26,000 retail stores in 75 countries, compared to Dunkin’s 11,500 locations in 60 countries.
+In 2023, Starbucks generated $32.2 billion dollars in revenue, while Dunkin’ earned only $1.4 billion.
+Starbucks also has a larger global presence, with nearly 37,000 retail stores in 80 markets worldwide, compared to Dunkin’s 13,500 locations in 40 countries.

 Starbucks also primarily markets to higher-income customers looking for a premium coffee experience, while Dunkin’ Donuts has traditionally retailed to more blue-collar consumers who want coffee on the go.
 Therefore, Starbucks’ clientele is willing to pay more for coffee that they perceive to be made from higher-quality, socially responsible sources.
-Starbucks’ customers will also pay more for coffee in order to enjoy the amenities offered in the company’s coffeehouses.
+It used to be that Starbucks’ customers would also pay more for coffee in order to enjoy the amenities offered in the company’s coffeehouses, but even with a consumer shift towards drive-thru and mobile pick-up preferences, Starbucks’ customers seem willing to pay more for convenience.
 Because Starbucks’ patrons generally have higher disposable incomes than those of Dunkin’ Donuts’ customers, they are less likely to adjust their consumption patterns during economic downturns.
 Thus, Starbucks is less susceptible than Dunkin’ Donuts to major fluctuations in revenues that could result from negative macroeconomic swings.

 The Future